QEIIMC Campus - Stakeholder Consultations

 St John Ambulance

-The project team should liaise directly with St John Ambulance if the project will have any impact on ambulance access to either Sir Charles Gairdner Hospital or Perth Children's Hospital emergency departments.
+The project team should liaise with St John Ambulance, in conjunction with relevant emergency managaement teams, if the project will have any impact on ambulance access to either Sir Charles Gairdner Hospital or Perth Children's Hospital emergency departments.

 Department of Fire and Emergency Services

-The project team should liaise directly with the Department of Fire and Emergency Services as relevant to their project.
+The project team should liaise with the Department of Fire and Emergency Services, in conjunction with relevant emergency management teams, as relevant to their project.

 Public Transport Authority

-The project team should liaise directly with the Public Transport Authority if the project will have any impact on bus stops or buss access to and through the Campus.
+The project team should liaise directly with the Public Transport Authority if the project will have any impact on bus stops or bus access to and through the Campus.

 Main Roads WA